AnIdiotsGuide/discordjs-bot-guide/understanding/sharding.md

 const client = new Discord.client({ shardCount: 'auto'});
 ```

-### Traditional Sharding
+#### Traditional Sharding

 `traditional` sharding is the method by which a bot's code spawns individual child processes via a main shard manager process, each child process being one shard of the bot.
 When using this style of sharding, guilds, channels, and users on one shard will *not* be available to another via direct call (e.g. `client.guilds.cache.get('GUILD_ID')`) because each shard is in a separate process.

 This style of sharding is ideal for larger bots, or bots that need to be scalable to allow for future growth.
-The rest of this page will discuss [how to make use of traditional sharding](#example-sharding-manager-code) and [how to share information between shards](#sharding-information-between-shards) as information is not readily available between shards.
+The rest of this page will discuss [how to make use of traditional sharding](#example-sharding-manager-code) and [how to share information between shards](#sharding-information-between-shards).

-To learn how to make use of traditional sharding, read on!
+To learn how to make use of this, read on!

 ## Traditional Sharding Caveats